-Singapore, May 1, 2014 - For his first solo gallery exhibition in Singapore, Sebastião Salgado, one of the world's most respected photographers, presents iconic black-and-white images spanning twenty years of his career.
-More than twenty-five photographs from the Genesis series will be on view, as well as works from five other series, including Workers and Migrations.
+Hong Kong, September 10, 2014 - Sebastião Salgado, one of the world's most respected photographers, presents iconic black-and-white images spanning thirty years of his career for his second solo gallery exhibition in Hong Kong.
+More than thirty-five photographs from five series, including Genesis,

+Workers and Migrations, will be on view.